Lu-Feng/AANet/README.md

 ```

 ## Acknowledgements
-The structure of this repo is based on .[Visual Geo-localization Benchmark].(https://github.com/gmberton/deep-visual-geo-localization-benchmark).
+The structure of this repo is based on [Visual Geo-localization Benchmark](https://github.com/gmberton/deep-visual-geo-localization-benchmark).